andrefmonteiro/andremonteiro.me/content/portfolio/organizify.md

 Despite this frustration, I decided to keep going anyway—this would still be useful to me and my friends.

-After knowing that the app couldn't go public, I faced another obstacle: realizing the original feature of saving weekly playlists isn't possible anymore.
+Soon enough, I was faced another obstacle: realizing the original feature of saving weekly playlists wasn't possible anymore.
 When I went to read the Spotify documentation again for the weekly playlists endpoints, I realized:

 - Spotify had deprecated the `/browse/featured-playlists` endpoint that gives access to the user's featured playlists (Daily Mixes, Release Radar, Discover Weekly, etc.).
 - There's no workaround through the `/me` endpoint or the `/search` endpoint.